No products in the cart.

 Diagnosing Headaches After Brain Injury

-Therefore, it is crucial to be thorough when describing your headache pain to your doctor.
-It will help them make the right diagnosis and offer you the most effective treatment.
+Therefore, it is crucial for individuals to be thorough when describing headache pain to their doctors.
+This can help doctors make the right diagnosis and offer the most effective treatment.

 • Character: Describe what the headache feels like.
 Is it a throbbing pain or more of a squeezing headache?
 Is it sharp or dull?

 • Onset: How does the headache start?
-Do you feel it slowly come on or is it sudden and painful?
-Does it happen at a certain time of day or after you make a sudden movement?
-Or does it seem random?
+Does it start gradually or is it sudden and painful?
+Does it happen randomly, at a certain time of day, or after making a sudden movement?

 • Location: Where does it hurt?
-All around your head or just in one area?
+All around the head or just in one area?

 • Duration: How long do the headaches last?

 • Exacerbation: Does anything make the headache worse?
-Maybe bending your neck forward, for example?
+Maybe bending the neck forward, for example?

 • Relief: Does anything make the headache lessen or feel better?